 There are a ton of riders out there who would love to do the work themselves and learn more about the rebuild process, if they could only find a credible source to learn from.
 That’s where DIY Moto Fix comes in.

-My aim with this blog and business is to teach at-home mechanics who want to learn from a professional on how to rebuild their own engines to exceptional industry standards.
+My aim is to teach at-home mechanics who want to learn from a professional on how to rebuild their own engines to exceptional industry standards.
 I want to be that mentor for dirt bikers everywhere that I needed all those years ago.
+If you want to learn from a professional, fix your own bike, and get back to riding check out my two published books on rebuilding dirt bike engines.

-On this website you will find tons of free guides to help get you started.
-Below are two of my most popular guides to date, with over 2200+ downloads.
+You will also find tons of free guides to help get you started.
+Below are two of my most popular guides to date, with over 5000+ downloads.

 Click here for the entire list of free guides I offer and download until your heart's content.
 Thanks for reading, and best of luck with your next rebuild!